exasol/pyexasol/doc/user_guide/http_transport.rst

 Import
 """"""

-Import data from `pandas.DataFrame` into Exasol table.
+Import data from `pandas.DataFrame` into an Exasol table.
 You may use the `callback_params` argument to pass custom options for the pandas `to_csv`_ function.

 .. _to_csv: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html